 Healthcare Financing and Value (HDS 202A)

 Provides an overview of how healthcare is financed in post-ACA America.
-The class reviews the major payer sources (Medicare, Medicaid, Veterans Administration, private health insurance, self-pay), presents traditional and alternative payer models, compares volume-based versus value-based payment systems, and discusses how ACOs deliver and finance population health.
+The class reviews the major payer sources (Medicare, Medicaid, sponsored insurance, ACA plans), presents traditional and alternative payment models, compares volume-based versus value-based payment systems, and discusses how ACOs deliver and finance population health.

 Principles and Practice of Cost-Effectiveness Analysis and Budget Impact Modeling (HDS 202B)

 The class consists of interactive lectures supported by hands-on laboratories and reading assignments to become familiar with TreeAge decision-analysis software.
-The course provides tools to determine how best to balance limited resources with demands to deliver high-quality care.
+Students will learn about tools to determine how best to balance limited resources with demands to deliver high-quality care.
 The course surveys the fields of statistics, psychometrics, decision analysis, information technology, epidemiology and medicine to illustrate how employing decision science can allow us to make the best possible healthcare decisions when the stakes are high.